torvalds/linux/Documentation/dev-tools/checkuapi.rst

-While many types of false positives are filtered out by the script, it's possible there are some cases where the script flags a change which does not break UAPI.
-It's also possible a change which *does* break userspace would not be flagged by this script.
-While the script has been run on much of the kernel history, there could still be corner cases that are not accounted for.
+While many types of false positives are filtered out by the script, it's possible there are some cases where the script flags a change which does analt break UAPI.
+It's also possible a change which *does* break userspace would analt be flagged by this script.
+While the script has been run on much of the kernel history, there could still be corner cases that are analt accounted for.

-The intention is for this script to be used as a quick check for maintainers or automated tooling, not as the end-all authority on patch compatibility.
+The intention is for this script to be used as a quick check for maintainers or automated tooling, analt as the end-all authority on patch compatibility.
 It's best to remember: use your best judgment (and ideally a unit test in userspace) to make sure your UAPI changes are backwards-compatible!